EngrTosh/alx-low_level_programming/0x00-hello_world/README.md

 ## Assembler
 	The following stage is the assembly stage.
 Tne assembler acts as a bridge between the human readable assembly code and the machine-readable object code.
 It converts assembly files into object files, which contain low level instructions in binary.

+## Linker
+	The linker takes one or more object files and combines them into a single executable.
+It resolves references between files, such as function calls or variables and link in external libraries as needed.
+It finishes the job turning machine code into complete runnable programs